MihawkHu/DCASE2020_task1/other_TF2_format_pretrained/readme.md

 <img alt="TensorFlow" src="https://img.shields.io/badge/TensorFlow%20-%23FF6F00.svg?&style=for-the-badge&logo=TensorFlow&logoColor=white" />

-This is a pretrained model collection in TF >= 2.0 format.
+This is a collection of pretrained models in TF >= 2.0 format.

-You easy check the check the pretrained models by.
+You easy check the pretrained models by running the commands below:

-- task 1-a (10 classes)
+- DCASE 2020 task 1-a (10 classes)

 ### FCNN-Attention